mantidproject/mantid/docs/source/release/v3.10.0/indirect_inelastic.rst

 ##########

 - A new input property *RebinCanToSample* was added to :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>` which enables or disables the rebinning of the empty container workspace.
+- :ref:`FlatPlatePaalmanPings <algm-FlatPlatePaalmanPings>` and :ref:`CylinderPaalmanPings <algm-CylinderPaalmanPings>` are extended with `Efixed` option, where the correction is computed for a single wavelength.

 Data Analysis
 #############